epomatti/azure-backup/README.md

 ## Managed Disk Snapshots

 Managed Disk Snapshots are a separate resource and are managed independently.
+For this project an additional data disk is attached.

 Create a snapshot quickly by using the CLI: